-- An online survey was developed by the Joint Recreation Planning Advisory Committee and made available to the public. - The City of Hillsdale posted the survey on its home website, City Facebook page, and Recreation Facebook page. - Hillsdale Township posted the survey on its website.
+- An online survey was developed by the Recreation Planning Advisory Committee and made available to the public. - The City of Hillsdale posted the survey on its home website, City Facebook page, and Recreation Facebook page.

 The survey was also shared with the Hillsdale County Senior Services Center seeking response from the senior community.
 Having received no response, this information was not included in the survey results.